Minneapolis, Minnesota

 Minneapolis is also serious about performing arts, none more so than theater, and the city is known for its quality craft beer scene.
 One common critique is that dating and making new friends is hard as it tends to be a standoffish culture (the term ‘passive-aggressive’ gets tossed around a lot in conversations about twin city dwellers).

-If you want to see what locals get up to for fun and culture check out the calendar of events:https://www.minneapolis.org/calendar/
+If you want to see what locals get up to for fun and culture check out the calendar of events.

-There’s more variety in Minneapolis than you might think for a medium-sized midwest city.
-Big name corporations like Target, Best Buy, and UnitedHealth headline the list of local Fortune 500s.
-Health and medical jobs are also readily available as Medtronic, Boston Scientific, Upsher-Smith and the National Bone Marrow Donor Program are prominent local employers.
-Finally, industrial and food heavyweights 3M and Cargill round out the robust economy.
+There’s a ton of employment variety in Minneapolis for a mid-sized midwestern city.
+Big-name corporations like Target, Best Buy, and UnitedHealth headline the list of local Fortune 500s.
+Health and medical jobs are readily available as Medtronic, Boston Scientific, Upsher-Smith and the National Bone Marrow Donor Program are prominent local employers.
+Finally, industrial and food heavyweights 3M and Cargill round out the major employers.
 Generally, the average wage is slightly higher and the average cost of living slightly lower than national averages, so on balance it’s a solid economy.

 Why You Should Move Here Now?